ma2b0043/flashloan-dydx/README.md

 **6:** (optional step) you may call the functions of the contract yourself, to test out the contract anyway you want, the code has been commented for this purpose

 ## Note
 Kindly note that, this project was created by following a bunch of tutorials, seeing existing opensource project and reading the documentation of dydx and flashloan in general.
-So the work present in these files could be part one of some other projects that you might have seen or used somewhere else.
-If you need any or encounter any problem at any of given, kindly let me know and I'll help you out asap.
+So the work present in these files could be part some other projects that you might have seen or used somewhere else.
+If you need any or encounter any problem at any of given time, kindly let me know and I'll help you out asap.

 Contact email: anas.azam40@gmail.com